iseessel/Ruby-Maverick-MVC/README.md

 - ControllerBase#has_many_through association.
 - "Stackable" queries that do not get run until needed.
 - Model-level validations and a validator class
-- Includes and joins methos with prefetching.
+- Includes and joins methods with prefetching.
 - link_to, button_to, and url helper methods for the views and controllers.